david-zip/notes-misc/sagemaker-notes.md

 ### Pipeline Parameters

-One can parameterise pipeline definitions using parameters.
+One can parameterise pipeline definitions using pipeline parameters.
 Parameters will have default vales which can be overridden by specifying parameter values when starting pipeline execution.
 All parameters can be found in the `sagemaker.workflow.parameters` package.

 #### Parameters:
 ```py